 6. Fiction: The European Court of Human Rights is inefficient and will collapse under its backlog of pending cases.

 Fact: During the years Russia blocked the reforms proposed in Protocol No. 14, the Court accumulated a huge backlog of pending applications.
-Protocol No. 14 entered into force in 2010, however, and by the end of 2014, the Court had already reduced its backlog by half, to 80’000 cases, in 2018 it was down to 56’000 cases.
-The number of new applications received every year is decreasing as well and statistics show that the Court will be able to get rid of its backlog within the next few years.
+Protocol No. 14 entered into force in 2010, however, and by the end of 2014, the Court had already reduced its backlog by half, to 80’000 cases, in 2020 it was down to 62’000 cases.

 7. The European Court of Human Rights notoriously rules against its member states.

 8. Fiction: The European Court of Human Rights defends criminals and protects terrorists.